 The Substance Abuse and Mental Health Services Administration was established to improve the quality and availability of substance abuse treatment.
-They aslo work with drug prevention and mental health programs in the U.S. The agency reports that emergency room visits in the U.S., involving the nonmedical use of prescription narcotic painkillers greatly incresead in the last decade.
+They also work with drug prevention and mental health programs in the U.S. The agency reports that emergency room visits in the U.S. involving the nonmedical use of prescription narcotic painkillers have significantly increased in the last decade.
 The three drugs most often associated with this public health issue are oxycodone, hydrocodone, and methadone, according to the agency.
-Some people doctor shop, or visit multiple doctors with real or exaggerated pain to secure more than one supply of a drug.
-Other common diversion methods include illegal websites, illegal distribution, and sale by healthcare workers and patients, forged or otherwise altered prescriptions, pharmacy and personal theft and the medicine cabinets of friends, family and neighbors.
+Some people doctor shop or visit multiple doctors with real or exaggerated pain to secure more than one supply of a drug.
+Other standard diversion methods include illegal websites, illegal distribution, and sale by healthcare workers and patients, forged or otherwise altered prescriptions, pharmacy and personal theft, and the medicine cabinets of friends, family, and neighbors.

-At the present time, heroin addiction has also become a major issue in Puerto Rico.
-Overdoses are at inmaginable numbers and also destroying families.
+At present, heroin addiction has also become a significant issue in Puerto Rico.
+Overdoses are at unimaginable numbers and also destroying families.
 Consequently, the crime rate and mental health issues have deteriorated.

-Puerto Rico opiate addiction is a serious matter that requires professional, medical assistance to overcome.
-Residents of Puerto Rico have been relying on Waismann Method for more nearly two decades for rapid detox and drug treatment.
-Our opiate treatment center has a reputation in the addiction community for offering safe, quick and compassionate opiate detox.
+Puerto Rico opiate addiction is a serious matter that requires professional medical assistance to overcome.
+Residents of Puerto Rico have been relying on Waismann Method for over two decades for rapid detox and drug treatment.
+Our opiate treatment center has a reputation in the addiction community for offering safe, quick, compassionate opiate detox.

-Our program begins in a full service accredited hospital.
-The medical director will provide the patients with a number of tests, to rule possible underlying conditions.
+Our program begins in a full-service accredited hospital.
+The medical director will provide the patients with several tests to rule out possible underlying conditions.
 These conditions may factor into the detoxification treatment protocol.
 Rapid detox takes less than two hours and accelerates the withdrawal process.
 Symptoms develop and subside while patients sleep under sedation.
-Our patients typically stay with us a total of 7 to 14 days and can return home once discharged.
-Some of the time is spent in the hospital and the remainder ant our exclusive recovery retreat.
+Our patients typically stay with us for a total of 7 to 14 days and can return home once discharged.
+Some of the time is spent in the hospital, and the remainder at our exclusive recovery retreat.

-If you cannot find an adequate private drug treatment or rapid detox center in Puerto Rico, call us today.
+Call us today if you cannot find an adequate private drug treatment or rapid detox center in Puerto Rico.
 Let’s review together your history and available options.

-Patients have the option of flying into Los Angeles Airport (LAX) or John Wayne Airport (SNA).
+Patients can fly into Los Angeles Airport (LAX) or John Wayne Airport (SNA).
 Upon arrival, a representative will be waiting to greet and escort each patient from the airport.
 There is no need for a companion or transportation and lodging.
 We will provide all of these items from the time of admission.